bslockhart/Brians-Team-Profile-Generator/README.md

 * THEN I exit the application, and the HTML is generated

 ### Tests
-* The command line to run a test on this application is: npm run tests
+* The command line to run a test on this application is: npm run test

 ### Deliverables:
 * A sample HTML file generated using the application must be submitted.
 * Your GitHub repository containing your application code.

-### Walkthrough Video:
+### Walkthrough Video Guidelines:
 * A walkthrough video that demonstrates the functionality of the Team Profile Generator and passing tests must be submitted, and a link to the video should be included in your README file.
 * The walkthrough video must show all four tests passing from the command line.
 * The walkthrough video must demonstrate how a user would invoke the application from the command line.